 If you cash in a life insurance policy, you may need to pay tax on the cash surrender value.
-Any amount you receive over the amount of premiums you paid is taxable income.
+Any amount you receive over the amount of premiums you paid is generally taxable income.

 Calculating the Tax on the Cash Surrender Value of a Life Insurance Policy

 Think of your life insurance policy like a savings account that you can withdraw money from.
 The amount you deposit is yours and you can take it back tax free.
 The interest is income and is taxed.